DSC-SPIDAL/harp/harp-daal-python/examples/scdemo/tutorial/Hands-On-NaiveBayes-python.md

-# Python part another version
+# Demo Application : Text Classification

-## Invoke Harp-DAAL K-means via Python Interface
+## Invoke Harp-DAAL NaiveBayes via Python Interface

 Besides, the Java programming API, Harp-DAAL currently provides another Python API, which interfaces Harp-DAAL with other python written applications.
 By just adding several lines of python code, you are able to deploy the original python application on Hadoop Cluster and boost the performance by leveraging DAAL kernels.

-The python codes for image clustering is located at the path
+The python codes for demo application is located at the path

 ```bash
 ${PYTHONPATH}/examples/scdemo/tutorial